Michał Probierz: Early career and Jagiellonia Białystok

 After brief stints at local club Polonia Bytom and also Widzew Łódź, Probierz was appointed manager of Ekstraklasa side Jagiellonia Białystok on 5 July 2008.

 He led Jagiellonia to the final of the Polish Cup in the 2009–10 season, their second final appearance in their club history, beating Pogoń Szczecin 1–0 at the Zdzisław Krzyszkowiak Stadium, hence winning their first major Polish trophy.
 By doing so, Jagiellonia also qualified for a European competition for the first time ever, entering the 2010–11 UEFA Europa League third qualifying round.

 At the start of the 2010–11 season, Probierz guided Jagiellonia to the Polish Super Cup win following a 1–0 victory over Lech Poznań.
 However, Jagiellonia's European adventure was short-lived as they were eliminated in the third qualifying round by Greek side Aris Thessaloniki, losing 4–3 on aggregate.
 At the end of the season, he left his managerial role on 22 July 2011.

 ŁKS Łódź

 On 5 September 2011, Probierz was appointed as the new manager of ŁKS Łódź.
 His reign at the club lasted just 60 days and six matches, and Probierz announced his departure on 4 November 2011 to join Aris Thessaloniki.

-Aris Thessaloniki
+Aris

-Probierz took over as manager of Aris Thessaloniki during the 2011–12 season, taking over after Sakis Tsiolis.
+Probierz took over as manager of Aris during the 2011–12 season, taking over after Sakis Tsiolis.
 Probierz's stint at the club was short, and he left Aris by mutual consent on 5 January 2012, with Probierz citing the club's financial issues as the main reason for departing.